 In today’s fast pace world, we seem to always be in a hurry, jumping from one activity to another, while on our mobiles and thinking of dozens of things at the same time.
-But when coming to our mats, this is the moment to slow down, forget about all responsibilities for a moment and focus on ourselves.
+But when coming to our mats, this is the moment to slow down, forget about all responsibilities for a moment and don’t jump right in do the 6 steps of asana.

 If this is the goal of yoga asanas, why then just jump right into the poses?
 During your practice, you should always have the goal of slowing yourself down by bringing your mind to the present moment and focusing on your deep abdominal breathe.

-To achieve it, you should perform each asana in 6 steps, all of them of equal importance:
+To achieve it, you should perform each asana in 6 steps of asana, all of them of equal importance:

 1 – Center: this is the moment that you center not only your body but also your mind.
 You prepare yourself for the next asana.
 You calm your breath and release any tension of the body.
 This is the zero pose.